open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 Games of Respawn consist of 2 or more teams of an equal number of characters, games are best played with 3 characters per team for a small game, 5 for a standard game, and 7 or more for large games.
 Games consisting of 10 or more total characters may require a larger battlefield.

 To create a team you create your characters by choosing a class, choosing two perks from that class, a primary and secondary weapon, and one item of equipment.
+You may not take any perk more than twice in your team.

-You then choose a team perk that applies to every character in your team.
+After you have created your characters you then choose a team perk that applies to every character in your team.

 Every character begins with the following profile: